Semrush helps you:

 Google – Autocomplete – "paleo diet r"

-The only problem with this approach is that typing in “keyword a”, “keyword b” etc. is a GIANT pain.
+The only problem with this keyword reserach method is that typing in “keyword a”, “keyword b” etc. is a GIANT pain.

 Fortunately, long tail keyword generators like Ubersuggest and keywordtool.io both scrape Google Autocomplete data for you.